nuclio/nuclio/docs/configuring-a-function.md

 * **disable** (boolean): can be set to True to disable a function
 * **dataBindings**: describe a list of data resources used by the function (currently limited to iguazio platform)
 * **triggers**: a list of event sources and their configuration, see examples below. trigger name must be unique per function and all its versions (in future it will be possible to move triggers between versions or have the same trigger feed multiple function versions for canary deployments)
+* **build**: configuration passed to the builder, specifying things like base image and on-build commands to install dependencies
 > Note: Other fields are not fully supported yet, and will be documented when they will be completed.

 When creating a function using the CLI **deploy** command each one of the properties above can be specified or overritten using a command line argument, type `nuctl deploy --help` for details.